Short Questions and Answers-Trial Balance

 Question-10: When is the trial balance prepared?

-Answer: At the end of the specified accounting period.
+Answer: The trial balance is prepared at the end of the specified accounting period.

 Question-11: What is an error of omission?